-What follows are some easy ways to maximize your strength gains and staying healthy, while minimizing effort and time commitments needed.
-You can take on the first three one at a time or even all at once, but remember that it’s more about persistance over long period of time than one time quick fixes.
+What follows are some easy ways to maximize your strength gains and staying healthy, while minimizing effort and time commitments demand.
+You can take on the first three, one at a time, or even all at once, but remember, it’s more about persistance over long period of time than one time quick fixes.
 You want to get strong, but also stay strong.
-The last three should only be introduced to your life only after the first three are a part of your normal routines.
+The last three should be introduced to your life only after the first three are a part of your normal routines.

 Break up work with movement